 Fishing at Patterson River

 The Patterson River is a diverse fishing destination with many species that can be targeted.
 You can target bream, mulloway, salmon, mullet, flathead, flounder, garfish, trevally & estuary perch.
 However, bream will likely be your main target species.
-Fish can be caught any time of day, although they often get a little more aggressive on sunrise and sundown.
+Fish can be caught any time of day, although they often get a little more aggressive at sunrise and sundown.
 At Patterson lakes, we would suggest moving away from the heavy traffic near the boat ramp facilities and finding quieter areas.
-Targeting the structure and jetties as that’s were your likely to find the fish residing for cover.
+Targeting the structure and jetties as that’s were you likely to find the fish residing for cover.

 You may also consider using surface lures such as small poppers or cicadas to target estuary perch.
 You can target them using the same gear that you would target bream.
 Surface fishing is an exciting way to fish it just needs some patience and finesse but the rewards can be high.
 This works best on warm summer nights that are generally calm with low water flow.
 Targeting weed beds and reefs trying to entice them out and engage their predatory instinctive reactions.

 If you plan to fish with bait then yabbies, scrub worms, prawns, sandworms, maggots, pilchards, mussels, & chicken are good options.
 When bait fishing a 2-4 kilo rod with a 2500 size reel spooled with 6-pound line would make a suitable choice.
 Have a read of our detailed guide on how to catch bream with bait.
 We have found using a running sinker rig is the preferred setup.